bobwya/build-multilib-wine/README.md

     build_multilib_wine.sh generate-conf
 ```

 *It is recommended new users do this first*.
-As the configuration file will show what common script options will need to be specified.
+As the configuration file will show what common script options will/may need to be specified.
 This file can then be edited to suit the users requirements.

 This configuration file will be created by default as: